 Future of Quality Management with the Integration of Artificial Intelligence and Machine Learning

-Even though Pharma is one of the most controlled industries in the world, mistakes still happen and recalls are necessary.
-By introducing AI into the industry we can expect for quality control to be improved and brought into real time, to remove the need for recalls and actions further down the line, as the products leave the production facility.
+Even though Pharma is one of the most controlled industries in the world, mistakes still happen, and recalls are necessary.
+By introducing AI and Machine Learning in Quality Management System, we can expect for quality control to be improved and brought into real time, to remove the need for recalls and actions further down the line, as the products leave the production facility.
 The future of quality assurance lies in AI and it’s coming to Pharma, one digitalized plant at the time.